amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 70!
 30 days left of the challenge, but it will not be the end of my coding journey.
 My final assignment for CoderGirl's Unit 1 course has been graded!
 My mentors provided positive feedback about my progress and encouraged me to continue growing as a developer.

 **Thoughts**: I'm excited for the next part of my journey into tech and another step closer to being a front-end developer.
 Today, I also completed my first Frontend Mentor Newbie challenge after receiving feedback on Slack.
 I still need to understand positioning and sizing more, though.
 Looking forward to the last two weeks of Unit 1!

+### Day 71: November 1, 2020

+**Today's Progress: Day 71.
+I received positive feedback on my first solution submission on Frontend Mentors website!
+I'm grateful to the fellow developers in the Slack community who helped me refactor my code.
+I hope I continue to improve my understanding of CSS with more practice.

+**Thoughts**: I completed the second revised HTML section of Colt Steele's Web Developer Bootcamp on Udemy.
+I'm understanding how I can use semantic  HTML to make websites more organized, meaningful, and accessible.